-Inflammatory breast cancer (IBC) is a rare form of aggressive breast cancer characterized by the involvement of the skin and the lack of a solid tumor mass.
-Compared to other breast cancer types, there is little available research concerning risk factors for IBC.
-However, several studies have indicated that high body mass index (BMI) may contribute to the risk of IBC.
+Inflammatory breast cancer (IBC) is a rare form of aggressive breast cancer characterized by involvement of the skin and the lack of a solid tumor mass.
+Several studies have reported that high body mass index (BMI) may contribute to the risk of IBC in a linear fashion — the higher the BMI, the higher the risk.

-In fact, one study linked high BMI to heightened IBC risk in a linear fashion—the higher the BMI, the higher the risk.
 Abnormal cholesterol levels have also been found to be associated with increased IBC risk.
 Now a new study has reported that a high-fat diet increases IBC tumor growth in a mouse model of IBC.

 Latest research links high-fat diet to IBC